Kitware/CMake/Help/manual/ctest.1.rst

 .. option:: --test-timeout <timeout>

- The time limit in seconds
+ The time limit in seconds.

 .. _`Dashboard Client`: